-We are now offering parent support sessions through teletherapy or online therapy.
+We are now offering parent support sessions in person and through teletherapy or online therapy.
 To learn more, reach out.

 Denver Metro Counseling supports and guides parents with teenagers, whether or not the teen is also receiving counseling or treatment.
 We work with parents of teens struggling with anxiety, depression, ADHD, substance use/abuse, self-injury behaviors, suicidal thoughts, struggles with school, social challenges, family conflict, and trauma.

 Separately, our team of therapists provide support to parents and collaborate with other care and treatment providers through their teen’s progression in treatment at higher levels of care including group therapy, wilderness therapy, residential treatment, therapeutic boarding schools.

 Collaboration is key – and together, we can help you explore ways to best support your child and their needs, plus improve communication and the relationship between you and your child.

 If you or your teen is receiving counseling from a Denver Metro Counseling therapist, your therapist is available between sessions should you have questions or concerns about their safety.
 Please note that because we are not a crisis center, we have limited availability.
 We recommend you call, text or email your therapist or your teen’s therapist – keeping in mind they may not be able to get back to you immediately – and leaving a message stating your concern and best way to reach you.